Ivi logo mobile

 1) How do you ship vehicles?

-A - We mostly ship vehicles Ro-Ro or roll on roll off.
-This is the same way, and on the same ships as new vehicles.
-We normally ship high value vehicles via container, but the prefered method is Ro-Ro.
+A - We mostly ship vehicles Ro-Ro (roll-on/roll-off).
+This is the same method and on the same ships as many new vehicles.
+We normally ship very high value, low-clearance, or special vehicles via container, but when possible our preferred method is Ro-Ro because it is typically more efficient and cost-effective.

 2) Can I purchase parts and put them in the vehicle that I am also importing?

-A - If a vehicle is shipped Ro-Ro then no parts are able to be shipped in the vehicle.
-If we ship via container, then it is possible, however please contact us first.
+A - If a vehicle is shipped Ro-Ro then no loose parts are allowed to be shipped inside the vehicle.
+If we ship via container, then it is possible to include parts, however please contact us first so we can confirm what is allowed and how it must be documented.

 3) Where do you ship to?